Non-Resident Landlords

 Wear and Tear Allowance

-However, the 10% wear and tear is to be abolished from 6th April 2016 and instead the cost of replacement furnishings can be claimed as and when they arise.
+The 10% wear and tear allowance available for fully furnished property was abolished from 6th April 2016 and instead the cost of replacement furnishings can be claimed as and when it arises.
+However, the initial purchase of furniture for when a letting commences cannot be claimed.

 Rent-a-Room